From It Follows (2014) to The Cabinet of Dr Caligari (1920), here are 16 movies like Us for a horror movie night.

 10. Invasion of the Body Snatchers (1978)

-This cult classic tells the story of a California town by the name of Santa Mira, where people collectively start reporting cases of relatives being replaced by identical look-alikes, devoid of all humanity.
-This is initially dismissed as mass hysteria, but as time progresses, a psychiatrist, Dr. Miles Benell realises that this is not a hoax.
+Philip Kaufman’s remake of the 1956 horror cult classic tells the story of a California town by the name of Santa Mira.
+In this peaceful town, groups of people start reporting cases of friends and family members being replaced by identical look-alikes, devoid of all humanity.
+This is initially dismissed as mass hysteria, but as time progresses, a psychiatrist named Dr. Miles Benell realizes that this is not a hoax.
 The impostors are being created from pods, which have arrived from an alien life form.
 As the entire town is slowly converted and replaced, Benell forms an alliance with Becky Driscoll, his former girlfriend to keep his sanity intact and make it out alive.

 Regularly touted as a sci-fi classic, the film offers plenty of ideas on loss of individuality, conformity and surveillance.
 Critics and audiences alike have viewed it as a reaction to the rise of McCarthyism and rigid adherence to populist ideals in America.